tonswap/tonswap-android-ux-concept/README.md

+# Android Native UX Concept

+This is a fork of Telegram messenger native Android app with a UX concept for an AMM routed payments added inside.
+The goal of this is to demonstrate how regular messenger users in a popular app could be supported natively in order to provide the best user experience for payments (with currency swapping support).

+## Work in progress!

+> This project is still experimental and in an ongoing research phase.

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.